 Unit: When is it?
 In this unit, students will continue to develop their knowledge of Japanese vocabulary and language functions.
-This unit's language functions and vocabulary relate to a person's daily routine and include:

-- days and dates

-- daily routines

-- telling the time

-- Past tense of verbs

-- Travel, hobbies and sports(revision)

-- Katakana introduction

-Students will also explore the daily of life of a Japanese person.

-Unit: Let's go shopping In this unit, students will continue to develop their knowledge of spoken and written Japanese.
-The language functions featured covered in this unit include: Food types Ordering food • Counters Money Describing food - expensive, cheap, delicious etc Students will also explore Japanese cuisine and the cultural expectations associated with eating at a restaurant in Japan.
-Assessment Assessment may include: Composition of text (Eg writing letters, emails and blogs) Comprehension of written text (Reading articles, letters, texts) Comprehension of spoken texts (listen to conversations and recordings of Japanese speakers) Oral presentations and role plays (Spoken Role Plays, multimodal presentations)
+This unit's language functions and vocabulary relate to a person's daily routine and include: days and dates daily routines telling the time Past tense of verbs Travel, hobbies and sports(revision) Katakana - introduction Students will also explore the daily of life of a Japanese person Unit: Eating Out In this unit, students will continue to develop their knowledge of spoken and written Japanese.
+The language functions featured covered in this unit include: • Food types - traditional and western styles Ordering food Counters - general and specific Money Describing food - expensive, cheap, delicious etc Te form of verbs (introduction) Expressing decision making and 'want to' Kanji and katakana consolidation Students will also explore Japanese cuisine and the cultural expectations associated with eating at a restaurant in Japan.
+Assessment Assessment may include: Composition of text (Eg writing letters, emails and blogs) Comprehension of written text (Reading articles, letters, texts)

+Comprehension of spoken texts (listen to conversations and recordings of Japanese speakers)

+Oral presentations and role plays (Spoken Role Plays, multimodal presentations)